nicklas-rn/liquid-handler/README.md

 ```
 cd path\to\folder
 ```
 Replace 'path\to\folder' with the respective path to the desired folder.
+Ensure that you **write the path to the folder down** somewhere.
+You will need it whenever you want to start the software.
 Then, clone this repository to your system with the following command in the same terminal window:
 ```
 git clone https://github.com/nicklas-rn/liquid-handler